 Enter the spacious lobby and buy your ticket.
 If you have a backpack or bag, you’ll need to store it in the lockers provided (they even give you a quarter to open a locker!).

-And now get ready to be blown away!
+And now, get ready for some serious awesomeness!
 Your first stop?
 Walk down a shallow ramp past exhibits of local First Nations art and into the Great Hall.

 On your way, read the many informative plaques to learn about the displays.
 Their purpose is to educate visitors about why each object or artifact is significant to the culture and heritage of the First Nations people.